HomeSouth Dakota

 All claimants must file their mechanic lien within 120 days from the date of last furnishing labor or materials to the project.
 This 120-day deadline applies to all tiers of claimants.
 Enforcement suits must be commenced within 6 months after the date of filing the mechanic lien.

 Public works bond claims in South Dakota are governed by S.D.
 Codified Laws §5-21-1 et seq.
 Subcontractors and suppliers not in privity with the general contractor must provide written notice to the GC within 90 days of last furnishing.
 Suit on the bond must be commenced within 1 year.
-National Lien & Bond provides attorney-backed compliance and recovery services to help South Dakota construction professionals protect their payment rights.
+National Lien & Bond provides attorney-network compliance and recovery services to help South Dakota construction professionals protect their payment rights.

 Frequently Asked Questions